viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 <img src="pictures\cora-analog-single-ended.png" title=""  width="550">

 In our case, $R_{MUX}$ is equal to 10 kΩ because we are using the auxiliary input VAUX1 (which is connected to pin A0 on the Cora Z7 board).
-In addition to $R_{MUX}$ we must include resistors in the signal path on the Cora Z7 board: 2.32 kΩ, 140 Ω and 845 Ω.
+In addition to $R_{MUX}$, we must include resistors in the signal path on the Cora Z7 board: 2.32 kΩ, 140 Ω, and 845 Ω.
 $C_{SAMPLE}$ is specified by Xilinx as 3 pF.

-We now calculate the needed acquisition time as fol1lows
+We now calculate the needed acquisition time as follows:
 $t_{ACQ} = 9 \times ( 10000 + 10000 + 2320 + 140 + 845 ) \times 3 \times 10^{-12} = 629\mskip3muns$